OpenMOOC/documentation/demostrator.rst

 Amazon S3
 *********

+Amazon S3 is used to peer review assignment or P2P activities.
+This allow to users to attach a file like a documents, spreadsheets, images...

-You need to append this properties:
+You need to add this properties to `local_settings.py` file:

 .. code::